 “Entrepereneurs respect the system, but for some indefinable reason they are internally driver to follow a vision beyond the one recognized by the system.
 They just see things differently.
 They are those kids in kindergarten who colored outside the lines, and thank goodness they did.
 The world is a better place because they had the imagination and courage to use those crayons to draw a different picture for everyone to see.”

 She has colored outside the lines.
 Through it all she uses her gift of “right brain thinking” to help institutions and individuals develop sustainable models that attract financial growth and lasting societal change.
-For over twenty years, her key constituencies have included academic and healthcare institutions, nonprofits in social service and the arts, philanthropically-oriented corporations and individuals who have a sense of social responsibility.
+For over twenty five years, her key constituencies have included academic and healthcare institutions, nonprofits in social service and the arts, philanthropically-oriented corporations and individuals who have a sense of social responsibility.
 Here are examples of her work.